tombrooks1994/dissect-cf-examples/README.md

 ## Remarks

+For a more complex example one can have a look at [the GroudSim-DISSECT-CF integration](http://www.dps.uibk.ac.at/projects/groudsim/).

 ##### Warning: the master branch of the examples is intended as a development branch, and might not contain a functional version!